Sn00pyW00dst0ck/COP5556-Project/README.md

 ## Bonus Implementations

 The compilation of `.ll` to `.wasm` relies on the [TWR WASM LIBRARY](https://twiddlingbits.dev/docsite/).
 The web server will invoke a `Makefile` to compile the `.ll` to `.wasm` and then serve this module to the frontend.
 The frontend website will load this module and then run the program in the browser.
-See below for images of the outputs.
+See the demo video for samples of running the bonus.

 ## References